EmbraceSQL/root/docs/autocrud.md

     { activebool: false },
 );
 const convenientReadBack = deactivatedCustomer.activebool; // this is now false, no additional read needed

+// creating a new record
+const theBob = await database.Public.Actor.create({
+    firstName: "Bob",
+    lastName: "Hope",
+});

+// or upserting -- no new record, turns into an update theBob.firstName = "Robert";
+const theRobert = await database.Public.Actor.create(theBob);
 ```

 ## Details